Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Experiments

-\textbf{Which pre-trained LMs to use?} Table~\ref{table:breakdown_result} shows \toolext that combines fewer pre-trained LMs may even outperform the one with more models, \toolnospace.
+\paragraph{Which pre-trained LMs to use?} Table~\ref{table:breakdown_result} shows \toolext that combines fewer pre-trained LMs can outperform the one with more models, \toolnospace.
 Though here we consider a simple approach (in-domain) for selecting the potential subset of models, this paves a new direction for future research (e.g., \citet{parvez2021evaluating}).

+\paragraph{Recall performances on PrivacyQA dataset.} Example retriever \emph{BERT-R} scores the recall@k (k up to 10) values as 17, 28, 36, 42, 48, 53, 58, 59, 63, 67 respectively while the (cross-encoder) BERT QA model (i.e., filter model) achieves a recall (same as recall@1) of $\sim37$.
+This shows the effectiveness of our designed filter model.

+\paragraph{Can the final QA model be used as a filter and impact of filter models on the end performance?} The final QA model can be used as a filter model.
+As for the single retriever model-based augmentation, the performance of the downstream end task depends on the performance of the retriever model, the filtering model, and the end QA model.
+A stronger filter model leads to better end QA performance in general.
+With a \emph{BERT-R} retriever and \emph{BERT} end QA model, the use of a \emph{PrivacyBERT} filter model improves that of a \emph{BERT} filter model from 46.3 to 46.8.
+However, when doing the ensembling using a combination of retriever and filter models from the same pre-trained language model (PLM) results in even better performance than using a stronger filter model from different PLMs.

+\paragraph{Qualitative examples.} Table \ref{table:ret-example-details-main} shows some example retrievals of different models.
+Retrieved candidates are distinct from expert annotated ones and can bring auxiliary knowledge to the model.